 If you're affiliated with the Harvard-Smithsonian Center for Astrophysics, there are additional, CfA-specific resources available to you at https://www.overleaf.com/edu/harvard-smithsonian-cfa.

-Claim your free Professional account on Overleaf by signing up (or signing in) below.
-You'll need to verify a Harvard University email address in order to receive your free Professional account.
+Claim your Overleaf Professional upgrade by signing up (or signing in) below.
+You'll need to verify a Harvard University email address.

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!